MENU IVY GROVE SURGERY ivy.gs

 Practice nurses

-Our Practice Nurses, Tracey, Lindsey and our Health Care Assistant Carissa, are available by appointment for consultation on all nursing matters.
+Our Practice Nurses, Tracey, Lindsey, Sarah and our Health Care Assistant Carissa, are available by appointment for consultation on all nursing matters.
 They diagnose and plan care, including prescribing a range of medicines.
 They are experts in many areas of chronic disease management such as asthma, chronic bronchitis, heart disease and diabetes.

 Admin team